-If a student withdraws from classes during the first two weeks of the course, no grades will be recorded.
-If the student withdraws from classes in the third through fifth weeks of the course, a grade of W will be recorded.
-Note: No student can withdraw from any class in which a grade of F has been received for violation of the attendance policy.
+If a student withdraws from the program during the first two weeks of a course, no grades will be recorded.
+If the student withdraws from the program in the third through fifth weeks of the course, a grade of W will be recorded.
+Note: No student can withdraw from any course in which a grade of F has been received for violation of the attendance policy.